Anddd7/infrastructure-workshop/k8s/README.md

 - deploy docker compose
 - deploy k8s
   - You can deploy a docker compose on your local k8s, using [docker stack](https://alanhou.org/docker-kubernetes/).
+  - Or using [kompose](https://kompose.io/) to deploy dc, if no docker stack tools
-- convert to k8s config and deploy k8s
+  - Or convert dc to k8s config, then deploy them: ``

 ### Let's GO